 USDA aims to aid small farmers by barring pay deductions from poultry companies

-Chickens gather around a feeder at a farm in Osage, Iowa.
+Chickens gather around a feeder at a farm on Aug.
+9, 2014, in Osage, Iowa.
 A new proposed U.S. Department of Agriculture rule would ban chicken companies from deducting farmers’ pay.
-(Photo by Scott Olson/Getty Images)
+(Scott Olson/Getty Images)

 WASHINGTON — A rule proposed by the U.S. Department of Agriculture would eliminate pay deductions for chicken producers, Secretary Tom Vilsack said Monday.